mpcnat/NetlifySetupNpm/README.md

 ## Step 5.
 Write Build Command.

-This is where we use the package.json build script, but there is one complication:
+This is where we use the package.json build script, but there is one complication.

+By default, netlify runs build commands from the root of your repository.

 Our project repository structure was like this:
 ```